CollegiumAcademicum/collegiumacademicum.de/content/pages/wohnen/wohnheim/index.en.md

     </div>
 </div>

-At the moment, a room in our dormitory costs a total of 345 € per month (315,20 € warm rent plus about 30 € costs for electricity and internet).
-From January 2024, we will increase the rent slightly to ensure the long-term financing of the dormitory.
+From January 2024, a room in our dormitory costs a total of 375 € per month (350,20 € warm rent plus about 25 € costs for electricity and internet).
 As a self-managed housing project, we don't want to make a profit with the income, but instead we try to keep the rents as low as possible.
 You can get an overview of the project's funding [here](/en/funding).

 <div class="columns" style="margin-top: 2em;">
     <div class="column">